 Planting Bulbs in the Fall for Amazing Spring Flowers

-Planting bulbs in the fall is honestly not one of my favorite gardening tasks, and I’m usually out there cursing myself for buying so many.
-BUT, next spring I’m so happy I went to all the trouble.
-After a long, dreary winter, there’s nothing better than to see those bits of green popping up through the soil, and then the flower buds, and then the resulting bright and cheery flowers.
+Planting spring bulbs in the fall is honestly not one of my favorite gardening tasks, and I’m usually out there cursing myself for buying so many.
+BUT, those spring blooms the following year make me so happy that I went to all the trouble.
+After long, dreary winter months, there’s nothing better than to see those bits of green popping up through the soil, and then the flower buds, and then the resulting bright and cheery spring flowers.

 When I start seeing these displays in our local garden centers in late summer, I tend to go a little overboard.
 Can you relate?